intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

    service-level model but is not a complete solution by itself.
 1. Network configuration needs to be verifiable to ensure any potential changes can be accepted by devices.
-Model translation adapters (likely performed on the management-station not the end device) may be the best path forward to simultaneously achieve this and a goal of supporting one configuration set across a diversity of devices with different internal models.
+Model translation adapters (likely performed on the management station not the end device) may be the best path forward to simultaneously achieve this and a goal of supporting one configuration set across a diversity of devices with different internal models.